AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 ## Can I create a computed attribute based on another computed attribute?

-Since computed attributes are created using Experience Event fields and resides on a Profile field, there is no way to directly use a computed attribute to create another computed attribute.
+Since computed attributes are created using Experience Event fields and resides in a Profile field, there is no way to directly use a computed attribute to create another computed attribute.

 ## Are there any limits to the number of computed attributes I can create?